 Taking Mulled Wine up a Few Sweet Notches.

 I’m definitely a fan of traditional mulled wine.
 But since making one exciting spur-of-the-moment swap a few years ago, I haven’t looked back—and probably never will.
 The trade?
 Caramel-flavored vodka in place of brandy.
 Brilliant!
 In essence, this mulled wine with caramel vodka is the warm lovechild of my Cranberry Orange Sangria and my Caramel Apple Sangria.
 Two fantastically festive cocktails to serve over the holidays.
 But if I’m being honest, this mulled wine wins.
 It’s boozy, fruity, sweet, spiced, and it warms the cockles of your heart.
 Not to mention, it’s absolutely gorgeous.

-Mulled wine, or ‘spiced wine’, is red wine that’s been carefully heated with brandy, a medley of spices, and fruits.
-It can be enjoyed hot or lightly warmed and, because of this, is considered a cozy winter drink—primarily around the holidays.
+Mulled wine, or ‘spiced wine’, is red wine that’s been carefully heated with brandy, different spices, and fruits.
+It can be enjoyed hot or slightly warmed and, because of this, it’s considered a cozy winter drink—especially around the holidays.
 As far as flavor goes, mulled wine definitely does taste like wine, but there’s a lot more going on with the fruity, sweet, and sometimes smoky notes.
-Because the drink is warmed prior to serving, the flavors are quite full-bodied, but sweeter thanks to the addition of fruits and added sweeteners like sugar, honey, or maple syrup.
+Because the drink is warmed prior to serving, the flavors are full-bodied but sweetened up, thanks to the addition of fruits and sugar, honey, or maple syrup.
 And the addition of caramel-infused vodka in this recipe?
 It makes all the difference.

 - Red wine